Top-N: Equivariant set and graph generation without exchangeability: Details about the experimenal setting

 For both molecules, we compute a score for each atom $i$ defined as:

 This score cannot differentiate between all atoms in each molecule, but it reduces drastically the number of permutations that can represent the same input.
 It is motivated by the fact that empirically, we observe that our method quickly learns to reconstruct the molecular formula very well.
-We then sort the atoms according to there score, and use this permutation to reorder the adjacency matrix and the edge types.
+Once they are all computed, we use these scores to sort the atoms reorder the adjacency matrix and the atom and edge types.

 Our model learns to predict a probabilistic model for the atom types, edge presence and edge types.
 For this purpose, we use standard cross entropy loss between the predicted probabilities and the ground truth.
 However, these metrics can be hard to optimize because of the imperfect graph matching algorithm.
 We therefore regularize these metrics with several other measures at the graph level, that do not depend on matching: